nphollon/into-the-heavens/conventions.md

 Time is in seconds.

-2. Decorations do not get rendered with Foreground engine.
+2. Decorations should not get rendered with Foreground engine.
 3. Dumb => Scenery
 5. Player spawns friendly missiles
 6. Missile expirations can have their own particle effect?